 Readmission of Students

-Readmission polices are designed to encourage the re-enrollment of academically qualified students.
-The applicant will be readmitted if, after review by the Admission and Progression Committee, the Director, Academic Affairs, believes that the applicant has a reasonable expectation of successful completion of the program.
-Applicants for readmission must submit a new application with essay, transcripts and references, along with the application fee.
-A personal interview may be required with the Admission and Progression Committee.
+Readmission policies are designed to encourage the reenrollment of academically qualified students.
+The applicant will be readmitted if, after review by the Admission and Progression Committee, and the Vice President for Education, there is a belief that the applicant has a reasonable expectation of successful completion of the Program.

-Students who left the program due to academic failure may not be considered for readmission for at least one semester and must provide explanation for previous failures with evidence of effective interventions for change.
-Applicants who failed two nursing courses, or the same nursing course twice, will not be considered for readmission.
+Students who leave the program due to two (2) academic failures will not be considered for readmission for at least one (1) semester and must provide explanation for previous failures with evidence of effective interventions for change.

-Prior to re-enrollment, a student who has successfully completed or exempted out of any nursing course(s) may be required to validate previous nursing knowledge through validation testing.
-Nursing courses completed more than 15 months ago must be repeated.
-Fees will be charged for testing and clinical evaluation.
+Prior to re-enrollment, a student who has successfully completed or exempted out of any clinical nursing course(s) will be required to validate previous nursing knowledge (see Validation Testing policy).
+All nursing courses completed more than 15 months prior to reapplying must be repeated.

-A student who does not pass validation testing, either written or clinical, will be given the opportunity to remediate and re-test once for each nursing course using an alternate final exam or clinical experience.
+A student, who does not pass validation testing, either written or clinical, will not be allowed to progress in the curriculum.
 A student will be re-enrolled upon successful completion of written and clinical validation testing and space availability.

 Admission Deferral/Change of Division Prior to Enrollment